Links And Monitors

 .
 This allows processes to handle network disconnections and remote target failures seamlessly, as part of the same fault-tolerant mechanisms used for local processes.

-It's important to remember that the methods for creating links and monitors are not available to a process during its initialization state (see the Process section for more details).
+It's important to remember that the methods for creating links and monitors are not available to a process during its initialization state (see the section for more details).